quay/enhancements/enhancements/quota-layer-deduplication.md

 and for namespaces:
 ![image](https://user-images.githubusercontent.com/22058392/214327032-235650ec-c905-48c6-9eb0-ce6e9f00f574.png)

 Directly replacing the current calculation method with summing unique entries in the `imagestorage` table gives us the desired effect, including the size of manifest lists, but does not work at scale.
 The size of the `manifestblob` and `imagestorage` tables can be in the millions for a single organization.
-While the sum can be done in milliseconds with thousands of blobs it takes minutes for millions of blobs.
+This requires more time than can be spent in a single request.

-A background job can be used to sum the total asynchronously.
-The challenge being scale again.
+A background job can be used to sum the total asynchronously but will still have issues at scale.
 When ever a blob is created/deleted the sum is now stale and will need to be recalculated.
 The time it takes to compute the reported value (time in queue+actual computation) will cause drift from the real value, allowing namespaces/repositories to go beyond their quota limits.

-#### Using a Running Total
+#### Solution: Using a Running Total

-Another approach is to keep a running total at the namespace/repository level.
-As blobs (represented as rows in the `imagestorage` table) are created and deleted the value from `imagestorage.image_size` is added/subtracted from a table holding the total size (`namespacesize.size`/`repositorysize.size`).
-So as blobs are created/deleted we're able to have an accurate size without recalculating the size of individual blobs.
+Another approach instead of recalculating the total each time is to keep a running total of the namespace/repository sizes.
+We can split the calculation of blobs in two phases, backfill and inflight.
+Backfill will count each pre-existing blob in the registry and the inflight will keep a running total of the blobs in the future.
+All blobs can be accounted for by using the start time of the backfill.

-This does not cover the total size of blobs that already exist in the namespace/repository.
-This can run as a background job that calculates the current total of each namespace/repository.
-Another value can be used to indicate that the summation of pre-existing blobs is running (`namespacesize.up_to_date`).
-When completed it can be added to the running total to get the current size of the namespace/repository.

-**(The following section is under review and revision)** All blobs must be apart of either the running total or pre-existing summation.
-Therefore there needs to be a way to bucket the blobs between the two.
-This can be accomplished with a timestamp of when the pre-existing summation has started.
-Any blob existing before the timestamp will be a part of the pre-existing summation and any after will be included in the running total.

-#### Calculating Reclaimable Space
+**Backfill** A table `namespacesize` will be added with the columns `namespace_id, size_bytes, backfill_start_ms, backfill_complete`.
+The backfill runs within an asyncronous worker that discovers namespaces/repositories to run the backfill for.
+The backfill worker then executes the following steps:
+1. Discover namespaces/repositories to calculate backfill total for
+    - Either on demand through queue or background by searching the repository/namespace tables
+2. For each namespace/repository insert the start time of the total into the database under `backfill_start_ms`
+3. Run the total for the namespace/repository using the following queries which account for deduplicating blobs.
+      ```python
+      # Namespace
+      derived_ns = (
+          ImageStorage.select(ImageStorage.image_size)
+          .join(ManifestBlob, on=(ImageStorage.id == ManifestBlob.blob))
+          .join(Repository, on=(Repository.id == ManifestBlob.repository))
+          .where(Repository.namespace_user_id == namespace_id)
+          .group_by(ImageStorage.id)
+      )
+      total = ImageStorage.select(fn.Sum(derived_ns.c.image_size)).from_(derived_ns).scalar()
+      ```
+      ```python
+      # Repository
+      derived_ns = (
+          ImageStorage.select(ImageStorage.image_size)
+          .join(ManifestBlob, on=(ImageStorage.id == ManifestBlob.blob))
+          .where(ManifestBlob.repository == repository_id)
+          .group_by(ImageStorage.id)
+      )
+      total = ImageStorage.select(fn.Sum(derived_ns.c.image_size)).from_(derived_ns).scalar()
+      ```
+4. Write out the total to `size_bytes` and set `backfill_complete` to `true`

+**Inflight** To quickly get the new total without re-running the entire sum we can add and subtract the individual blob sizes as manifests are deleted and created.
+The workflow for addition and subtraction can be as follows:

+Addition
+1. Recieve the manifest that is being created along with it's associated blobs
+2. Check if the current time is after `backfill_start_ms`, exit if not
+    - If the backfill has already started any future blobs need to be accounted for by inflight
+3. For each blob, check if it exists in the namespace already
+    - If it does not this means this is the first occurence of this blob and it should be added to the total
+4. For each blob, check if it exists in the repository already
+    - If it does not this means this is the first occurence of this blob and it should be added to the total

+Subtraction
+1. Recieve the manifest that is being created along with it's associated blobs
+2. Check if the current time is after `backfill_start_ms`, exit if not
+    - If the backfill has already started any future blobs need to be accounted for by inflight
+3. For each blob, check if it exists in the namespace
+    - If it does not this means this is the last occurence of this blob and it should be subtracted to the total
+4. For each blob, check if it exists in the repository
+    - If it does not this means this is the last occurence of this blob and it should be subtracted to the total

+Using these two totals allows for immediate updates to the namespace/repository sizes at scale.
+Using a running total also has the risk of becoming out of sync.
+By setting `backfill_start_ms` to `null` and `backfill_complete` to `false` for a specific namespace/repository the backfill will run again and return with the accurate totals.

+**Reclaimable space**

 TBD

 ### Constraints

-* Large repositories and registries with many namespaces require more time to calculate.
-This means Quota and reporting will not be available immediately as the pre-existing sum is running.
+- During rolling deployments previous instances may delete blobs that would go unaccounted by both the backfill and inflight totals.
+For this reason the feature can only begin totalling until after the rolling deployment has finished.

 ### Risks and Mitigations